turbonomic/tbutil/docs/K8S/ACTIONSCRIPTS.md

 Turbonomic action scripts are documented in the product's on-line user guide, which you can read at https://docs.turbonomic.com.

 To find the relevant section, select the html version of the user guide and browse to..
-- Turbonomic reference / Working with policies / Automation policies / Action orchestration
+- Turbonomic reference / Working with policies / Automation policies / Deploying Action Scripts

 Note that the information about the context in which a script is being called is passed to it via environment variables and a JSON document on it's standard input.